-- 1 From the Start menu, type regedit. - 2 On the Registry Editor page, locate the service at HKEY_LOCAL_MACHINE > Software > Novell > ExchServer and verify that the Port and CertificateFriendlyName have the correct values.

-The CertificateFriendlyName must be the same as Certificate Alias that you specified in step 6 of Installing the Driver and the Identity Manager Exchange Service.

-3 Navigate to the services that are running on your server and start the IDMExchangeOnline service.
+- 1 From the Start menu, type regedit. - 2 On the Registry Editor page, locate the service at HKEY_LOCAL_MACHINE > Software > Novell > ExchServer and verify that the Port and CertificateFriendlyName have the correct values. - The CertificateFriendlyName must be the same as Certificate Alias that you specified in Step 1 of the "Securing Communication with Identity Manager Exchange Service" on page 40. - 3 Navigate to the services that are running on your server and start the IDMExchangeOnline service.